 Different rules apply to volunteer fire relief associations.
-A relief association is a governmental entity separate from the city or town.
+A relief association is a governmental entity separate from the town board.
 It receives and manages public money in order to offer retirement benefits for those people providing firefighting and emergency first response services.
+Volunteer fire relief associations are governed by a board of trustees.
+The board's responsibilities include determining plan benefits and funding requirements/contributions, maintaining necessary administrative records, approving expenditures, and investing pension plan assets.

-The finances of a volunteer fire relief association are governed by separate statutes, as well as by the relief association's articles of incorporation and bylaws.
-Because relief associations are required to maintain control of their own funds, they should maintain their own bank accounts separate from the municipality's accounts.
+The finances of a volunteer fire relief association are governed by separate statutes, as well as by a relief association's articles of incorporation and bylaws.
+Because relief associations are required to maintain control of their own funds, they should maintain their own bank accounts separate from the township's accounts.
 Volunteer fire relief associations have a treasurer who is the custodian of the association's assets.
-Relief association bank accounts should only contain relief association funds, however, not city or town funds.
+Relief association bank accounts should only contain relief association funds, however, not township funds.

-Municipalities generally contribute to the relief association's special fund, which exists to pay pension benefits.
+Municipalities generally contribute to a relief association's special fund, which exists to pay pension benefits.
 Once money is in the special fund, it can only be used by the relief association as provided by law.
 A relief association may also have a general fund and, if it has been licensed to conduct charitable gambling, a "gambling fund."
-Money received from a city or town cannot be placed into a relief association general fund or charitable gambling fund.
+Money received from a township cannot be placed into a charitable gambling fund.